 Experience ocean kayaking to Mokolii on our Chinaman's Hat Self-Guided Kayak Tour*.
 We provide everything you need to have a great and safe time out on the water.
-You'll get kayaks, seat backs, life vests, dry bags safety equipment and private instruction before you set out on your own to experience Chinaman's Hat.
+You'll get kayaks, seat backs, life vests, dry bags safety equipment, heavy duty pads, straps and private instruction before you set out on your own to experience Chinaman's Hat.
 Experience this one of a kind Oahu adventure with plenty of epic views.
 We suggest this tour for individuals who are experienced in kayaking or are comfortable kayaking in the ocean.

-*We conveniently provide the kayaks and beach gear right next to the beach so you can easily have a great time out on Mokoli'i after we provide you with on-shore instruction, and helpful info.
+*We conveniently provide the kayaks and beach gear at our Kailua storefront for pickup so you can easily have a great time out on Mokoli'i after we provide you with on-site instruction, and helpful info.

 “We were looking for a non-tourist bus experience, wanted to explore and be guided for a fun day.
 It was fantastic”…”Would highly recommend for teenage families, outdoorsy mature couples and anyone with a sense of adventure.”